AudiusProject/hedgehog/README.md

 # Hedgehog
-A drop-in alternative for Metamask to manage a user's private key and wallet locally on the browser.
-This module is intended as a full service tool with minimal setup and configuration.
+A drop-in alternative for Metamask to manage a user's private key and wallet locally on the browser by providing users with a familiar sign up and login authentication scheme.
+Hedgehog abstracts away all the logic necessary to securely persist and retrieve auth artifacts to the backend of your choice and also performs all encryption and decryption necessary to manage user private keys along the way.

 Table of contents
 =================